-One model for such a system is provided by the Council of Europe where young people are organised
+One model for such a system is provided by the Council of Europe where young people are organised in an advisory council, elected by other young people, and empowered with equal decision-making rights as their counterparts (governmental representatives dealing with youth).

-Such an advisory body could be connected to the UN General Assembly as a "7th Committee", as a mechanism established by the General Assembly (such as the Human Rights council) or, perhaps in the first instance, as an informal mechanism in parallel to the General Assembly.
-To add to its impact and efficacy it would work closely and supportively with the Secretary-General's envoy on youth, the UN major group for children and youth, other UN Youth programmes (such as UNEPYoung Champions of the Earth, UNODA Youth Champions for Disarmament, UNODC Youth Initiative, UN Young Leaders for the SDGs, UNESCO Youth Forum.
+Such an advisory body could be connected to the UN General Assembly as a "7th Committee," as a mechanism established by the General Assembly (such as the Human Rights council) or, perhaps in the first instance, as an informal mechanism in parallel to the General Assembly.
+To add to its impact and efficacy it would work closely and supportively with the Secretary-General's envoy on youth, the UN major group for children and youth, other UN Youth programmes (such as UNEP Young Champions of the Earth, UNODA Youth Champions for Disarmament, UNODC Youth Initiative, UN Young Leaders for the SDGs, UNESCO Youth Forum.
 UNV/ UNICEF Advocates, and the UN Youth Delegate programme) regional youth bodies such as the European Youth Forum and the Iberoamerican Youth Organization and existing youth networks such as the Model United Nations network and the youth elements of the global community of United Nations Associations.